About this listing

 Communications: I prefer to use AirBnB's site for our communications.
 Why?
 Sometimes guests email goes to my spam.
 Sometimes guests link a secondary email and do not check it (I am very good at communicating but if you don't use the email that you have linked than we have a problem), or sometimes guests loose their smartphone or leave their phone behind.
 By communicating on AirBnB, you can always call AirBnB and AirBnB can read you what I have written you.
 If I need to get a message to you through AirBnB (I am out of wifi service which happens but is rare), I can call AirBnB and they can email you.
 So long story short, if you reach out to me by email, I will respond to you (if it does not go to my spam) but I will ask you to use the site.
 If you are not hearing from me it is 100% because your email has gone to my spam and it is not personal.
 Thank you!

 Guests get their own bathroom with tub, shower, toilet, and sink.
 You get free wifi, the possibility to pick up a key 24 hours a day, coffee, tea, pastries in the morning, condiments, cooking supplies, towels, and sheets.
 You get access to a back patio, porch, and metro cards (if prior guests didn't take them by accident) which saves you $10 on the metro.
 You also get discounts on groceries by using my Safeway card which gives you 10-25% discount on food/drink (use my phone number at check-out).
 You get free residential parking all day and all night in SE, NE, and SW DC but I have to register the permit at the Police Station which takes time and I hire someone to pick it up ($25).
-There is Roku for watching internet TV, a DVD player, board games, and basically not much is off limits (except my room).

-I am generally present during guest stay's but I do travel for work and sometimes I am away for a night or all of the guest's stay.
+I am generally present during guest stays but I do travel for work and sometimes I am away for a night or all of the guest's stay.
 I try and be here when guests check in and I typically only travel once a month.
 I like to interact with guests but I like to give them free time as well.
-I sometimes work from home so if I have a business call I have to prioritize that appropriately.
+I often work from home so if I have a business call I have to prioritize that appropriately.

 If you want to catch a cab try the Hailo Taxi Hailing App.
 You can get $15 off your 1st ride with the new promo code FREEINDC (I don't know when this promo code will expire).
 There is also Uber and Lyft, car share services that you are very popular and inexpensive.
 Lyft is a donation model so it tends to be a bit cheaper.
 Note: Traditional cabs in DC are my least favorite form of transportation.
 From Union Station to my house they are fine or from my house to and from the airport.
 Cabbies are just irritable in DC otherwise.